tum-i6/VTPRL/README.md

 ## Getting started

 Start the VTPRL simulator located in the simulator folder, depending on your OS.
-Once the simulator is started, you should see the Unity logo and a grey background with a lower panel including the "quit" button.
+Once the simulator is started, you should see the VTPRL logo and a grey background with a lower panel including the "quit" button.
 The simulator starts a gRPC server and waits for requests on port 9092 (configurable in configuration.xml).
-At this point, the Python client should be connected to instantiate the manipulator environments in the simulator.
+At this point, the Python client should be connected to instantiate the manipulator/warehouse environments in the simulator.

 ## Installation